 - a.
 The work year for the teachers in the program is thirty-eight (38) weeks. - b.
-Summer school may be offered and if offered Adult Basic Education Community Education teachers teaching in the Adult Basic Education Community Education Program during the preceding regular school year will be given priority consideration for employment during summer school.

-Payment for teaching summer school shall be based on the teacher's lane and step placement on the ABE salary schedule effective January 1 of the school year preceding summer school.
-Such rate shall remain in effect for the duration of that year's summer school.

-The daily rate for summer school shall be determined by dividing the annual salary, based on the ABE salary schedule, by one hundred ninety (190) days; that result is further divided by 7.25 which establishes the hourly rate for summer school times the number of hours worked each day.
-Teachers may be paid for preparation time during summer school.
+Summer School - 1.
+Priority Consideration: Summer school may be offered and if offered Adult Education Community Education teachers teaching in the Adult Education Community Education Program during the preceding regular school year will be given priority consideration for employment during summer school. - 2.
+Payment Basis: Payment for teaching summer school shall be based on the teacher's lane and step placement on the Adult Education salary schedule effective January 1 of the school year preceding summer school.
+Such rate shall remain in effect for the duration of that year's summer school. - 3.
+Daily Rate: The daily rate for summer school shall be the greater of 1) Hourly Flat Rate per Schedule "E", or 2) direct instruction rate, which shall be determined by dividing the annual salary, based on the Adult Education salary schedule, by one hundred ninety (190) days; that result is further divided by 7.25 which establishes the hourly rate for summer school times the number of hours worked each day. - 4.
+Preparation Time: Teachers may be paid for preparation time during summer school.
 If teachers are paid for preparation time during the summer school session, all teachers in the summer school program shall receive paid preparation time proportional to their assigned schedule.
+This paragraph (higher rate language) shall apply to both teaching and TOSA assignments that occur over the summer.